prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 ## WinApi structure

-Before getting to the `WinApi.Windows` namespace, I'd like briefly touch on how `WinApi` is organized.
+Before getting to the `WinApi.Windows` namespace, I'd like to briefly touch on how `WinApi` is organized.
 Each library that corresponds to a `windows dll` gets its own namespace.

 Examples, `kernel32.dll` functions all are in the `WinApi.Kernel32` namespace, `user32.dll` into `WinApi.User32` namespace, and so on.